CmlLib/CmlLib.Core-wiki/Common-Errors.md

 Reinstall Java.
 if your launcher uses MJava, remove the runtime directory (default: `<Your Minecraft Path>/runtime`) and download Java through MJava again.

+### SRV Record and `ServerIP`

+Minecraft cannot connect to server which has a SRV record when you use direct server connection feature (MLaunchOption.ServerIP).

 # macOS

 ### DockName